Linear Stability of an Impulsively Accelerated Density Interface in an Ideal Two-Fluid Plasma: Introduction

 \section{Introduction}

-Inertial confinement fusion (ICF) is a promising method for the generation of fusion energy.
+{{The Richtmyer-Meshkov (RM) instability occurs when a perturbed density interface is impulsively accelerated and has been numerously investigated {\citep{richtmyer1960, meshkov1969, yang1994, zabusky1999, guan2020, ding2021}}, since it is a key bottleneck towards the successful ignition of inertial confinement fusion (ICF).
+ICF is a promising method for the generation of fusion energy.
 By imploding the target to very high densities, it is expected that the fusion reactions occur and the fuel is confined by its own inertia.
-A key bottleneck towards the achieving goal of ICF is hydrodynamic instabilities, such as Richtmyer-Meshkov (RM) instability which occurs when a perturbed density interface is impulsively accelerated {\citep{richtmyer1960, meshkov1969}}.
-Due to the high temperature and high energy-density scenario in ICF, it is expected the materials to be in a plasma state, and thus could be influenced by a magnetic field.

-An effective fluid description for the plasma is single-fluid magnetohydrodynamics (MHD).
+Due to the high temperature and high energy-density scenario in ICF, it is expected the materials to be in a plasma state, and thus could be influenced by a magnetic field. } } An effective fluid description for the plasma is single-fluid magnetohydrodynamics (MHD).
 In the context of ideal MHD, it was demonstrated that the magnetic field suppresses the RM instability {\citep{samtaney2003}}.
-This was followed by a linear analytical model for RM instability in incompressible MHD {\citep{wheatley2005}}, and other studies {\citep{wheatley2009}}.
+This was followed by a linear analytical model for RM instability in incompressible MHD {\citep{wheatley2005}}, and other studies {\citep{wheatley2009, qin2021, zhang2020}}.
 The single-fluid MHD studies concluded that the essential physical mechanism suppressing the instability in the presence of a magnetic field is due to the transport of the baroclinically generated vorticity away from the interface by MHD waves.
 A purely numerical approach for linear analysis of the RM instability was developed for hydrodynamics and MHD {\citep{samtaney2009}}.
 This numerical approach was then used to investigate RM and Rayleigh-Taylor instabilities in cylindrical geometry by Bakhsh \etal \citep{bakhsh2016} and Baksh \& Samtaney \citep{bakhsh2018}.